isabella232/baseline-select_multiple/extras/test-form/README.md

 ## What's in this test form?

-This form contains a comprehensive set of fields, which is intended to show all the possible states or configurations of a text field (cases).
+This form contains a comprehensive set of fields, which is intended to show all the possible states or configurations of a select_multiple field (cases).
 Each case has 2 fields:

 1. Without a field plug-in (default SurveyCTO appearance)
 1. With the *baseline-select_one* plug-in applied